For the Yardwork-Averse

 Euonymus ‘Emerald Gaiety’

 A broadleaf evergreen shrub, Emerald Gaiety sports deep green leaves with creamy white margins that turn pink in the winter in Zones 5 through 8.
 Plant it near a fence or trellis where it will climb and provide vertical interest.
 The plant prefers full sun but will tolerate shadier sites.
 Avoid siting it in wet conditions or in poor-draining soil.
-Available at The Home Depot; $39.98.
+Available from The Home Depot; $29.09.

 If you want to see the showy red fruits for which this evergreen shrub is known, you'll need to plant both the male (Blue Prince) and female (Blue Princess) plants to allow for pollination.
 While hardy in Zones 5 through 7, blue holly stands a better chance of survival if planted in a sheltered site and given winter protection.
-Available at The Home Depot; $37.10.
+Available from The Home Depot; $35.33.

 Sea Holly ‘Sapphire Blue’

 Hot sun and thin soil are all this perennial needs.
 Flowers, stems, and leaves have blue coloration, and every part of the plant is coarse and thistle-like.
 Once established, plants don’t transplant well, so site them carefully when you bring them into your landscaping in Zones 5 through 9.
 The flowers lend a striking look to fresh or dried arrangements.
-Available on Amazon; $9.95 for a seed packet.
+Available from Etsy; $3.99 for 25 seeds.

 Do you need an alternative to turf grass in dry, shady locations?
 Sedge, native to North America, is a perfect solution as it thrives beneath trees and tall perennial plantings in Zones 3 through 8.
 The eight-inch-tall plants colonize, forming a dense mat of wispy semi-evergreen leaves that never require mowing.
 Available on Amazon; $16.99.